fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

  - The offset variable points at the address in memory where the number that will result from the addition of the two previous numbers will be stored, thats why it is initially 8.
 Two `i32`s take 8 bytes in memory.
- - ~~We do a right-bit-shift of `2` to the offset when comparing that to the requested length of the sequence, because we are comparing it as an index.
+ - We divide the offset by 4 when comparing it, to have it like an "index".
-   It is the same as dividing it by `4` and getting a full number instead of a decimal.~~ TODO: Replace with division

 ## The end.
 I hope that this article gave you a deeper understanding on how WebAssembly